CAAIPD/DEERFold/README.md

 3. Activate the environment with: conda activate ./env/deerfold_venv
 ```
-We also provide a notebook with installation guidance that can be found in <mark>[examples/deerfold.ipynb](https://github.com/CAAIPD/DEERFold/tree/main/examples/deerfold.ipynb)</mark>.
-It also includes examples on how to generate predictions using our models.
-We recommend following this notebook if you would like to use our models to generate proteins.

 ### **Available DEERFold models**
 * ``` DEERFold.pt: DEERFold model trained on exposed sites in both helical and beta strand regions  ```